Skip to main content

 • Helpful to a marginalized group of people

-• Ex: Underserved minorities, some form of disability, victims of abuse, sa, etc.
+• Ex: Underserved minorities, some form of disability, victims of trauma, etc.

 • Unique features